makrai/notes/chen09-pca-tensor.md

 # Abs

-We empirically compare
-  two-dimensional principal component analysis, the parallel factor model and the Tucker decomposition with PCA in terms of the reconstruction errors
+We empirically compare ~ with PCA in terms of the reconstruction errors
+  * two-dimensional principal component analysis
+  * parallel factor model and
+  * Tucker decomposition

 # Intro